 Along with Odo Onsen Hot Spring and Sasado Onsen Hot Spring, Sakakino Onsen Hot Spring is one of the Oku-Yahagi Onsen-go hot springs.
 The water is good for neuralgia and rheumatism.
 People come here mainly for recuperation.
 Nearby are a turtle farm, orchid garden, and the Oshiinomagai-butsu stone Buddha carved on a natural stone wall.
 Asahi’s local gifts include natural yam.

 Discovered in the Muromachi Period over 600 years ago, Sasado Onsen Hot Spring is Aichi Prefecture's oldest hot spring.
 Hot spring inns line the clean Yahagigawa River.
 The hot spring is good for neuralgia, skin diseases, arthralgia, and other ailments.
 It attracts casual bathers as well as people seeking therapeutic effects.
 With the natural scenery, the sounds of nature, and the warmth of the hot spring, you can feel totally refres...

-Approximately 3,000 weeping peaches flourish in the Asahi District's Kaminaka-cho.
+Approximately 3,000 weeping peach trees flourish in the Asahi district's Kaminaka-cho.
 The walking paths in the area are lined with beautiful weeping peach blossoms for about 1 kilometer.
 Early to mid April is usually the best time to view the flowers, though they can bloom at different times in some years.